lorisleiva/laravel-actions-docs/2.x/use-unified-attributes.md

 Let's have a look at a concrete example using unified attributes.
 We'll implement an action that creates a new article and do so as an object or as a controller.
 We'll want authorization and validation to trigger for both of these patterns.

-It's important to note that, even with the `WithAttributes` trait, you still have full control on how to structure your action's API.
-It's a good idea to think about how you'd like an action to be ran as an object.
+It's important to note that, even with the `WithAttributes` trait, you still have full control over how to structure your action's API.
+It's a good idea to first think about how you'd like your action to be run as an object.
 Do you want to be explicit in the arguments you provide?
 Do you want to give all the data as one big array?
-Or both?
+Or a mixture of both?

 ```php
 // As explicit arguments.